The battery capacity of energy-storing quantum systems

 where $\hat\omega_{-\beta^\ast(\hat\varrho)}$ is the inverse Gibbs state with negative inverse temperature such that $S(\hat\omega_{-\beta^\ast(\hat\varrho)}) = S(\hat\varrho)$, which is also the state of highest energy among those with the same entropy as $\hat\varrho$.

 The battery capacity of an ensemble of $n \gg 1$ identical quantum systems will tend to the ``entropy-dependent battery capacity'' defined in Ref.\cite{Salamon2020},

-\textit{The capacity of a two-level battery.}--- We now consider the simplest, yet widely studied, example of a battery: a quantum system made of only two levels $\ket{0}$ and $\ket{1}$, with corresponding Hamiltonian $\ham = E\ket{1}\bra{1}$.
-As we will show, the battery capacity can be related to entropic quantities and measures of coherence \cite{Zheng,Napoli,Franc2020}.
-In Appendix \ref{sec:equispaced}, we generalize our findings to a $d$-dimensional battery with equally spaced energy levels.
+\textit{The capacity of a two-level battery.}--- We now consider the simplest example of a battery: a quantum system made of two levels $\ket{0}$ and $\ket{1}$, with corresponding Hamiltonian $\ham = E\ket{1}\bra{1}$.
+The battery capacity can be related to entropic quantities and measures of coherence \cite{Zheng,Napoli,Franc2020}.
+We generalize our findings to a $d$-dimensional battery with equally spaced energy levels in Section B of the supplemental material.